AaltoRSE/hpo-on-hpc/on-trtion/optuna/README.md

-# Optuna Optimization with SLURM
+# Optuna Optimization with PostgreSQL on Triton

 This directory contains scripts for running Optuna hyperparameter optimization with PostgreSQL on Triton using SLURM job scheduling.